 It’s important to distinguish between what’s canon, which are things that have come up in play, and what’s just potentially canon.

-For most collections, I put in a column to divide the page roughly 60/40.
+For most collections, such as a Character, NPC, or an Idea Log, I put in a column to divide the page roughly 60/40.
 I use the righthand side to add comments or amend notes written on the left.
-This comes up because the left column will often contain brainstorming or other rough potential ideas, that I then refine later either because I’ve thought about it more or some interesting wrinkle has come up in play.

-For the Scene Log I do a 50/50 split.
-The left side is for things that I’ve prepped ahead of time, while the right side is a log of what’s happening in that scene as we play it at the table.
+For Scenes I do a 50/50 split.
+The left side is for things that I’ve prepped ahead of time, while the right side is for notes during the session.